 How to Save Hundreds of Pounds Each Year on Your Energy Bill

-By taking small actions every day, you could see significant savings; following just three of the actions outlined below could help you save hundreds of pounds on you bills every year.
+By taking small actions every day, you could see significant savings; following just three of the actions outlined below could help you save hundreds of pounds on you bills every year - find out just how much you could save here!
 Thanks to smart meters, these savings are easy to measure, so you could reward yourself with a treat for taking the time to be a planet saver.
 Insulating your home can also prevent thermostat wars in homes and therefore support greater domestic harmony!

 Practical Tips to Reduce Energy Bills

 Insulation has the biggest impact on energy conservation and these simple measures can make the greatest financial savings:

 - Top up your loft insulation to 27cm depth.